This is an expanded version of a21 multiplayer strategy guide for a22, updated by request. I've marked my recent a22 comments with "■".

 Don't let your workers carry resources too far.
 Put the storehouse right adjacent to the trees when they chop wood.
 If your workers (except for hunting cavalry) are walking twice the width of a storehouse to return resources, they are walking too far.

-Don't make a barracks until at least the end of age I. A lot of new players make a barracks way too early, or even more than one.
-Your CC can produce enough soldiers by itself.
+Don't make a barracks until towards the end of age I. A lot of new players make a barracks way too early, or even more than one.
+Your CC can produce enough soldiers by itself if you use batches.

 Don't make walls in age I either.
-Good players generally agree not to use walls, anyway, and plus in age I it's just a waste of resources that the enemy can simply walk around.
-Sentry towers are good only if you are right next to enemy territory and you want to prevent him from building a sentry tower that can attack your workers.
+Good players frequently agree not to use walls, anyway, and plus in age I it's just a waste of resources that the enemy can simply walk around.
+Sentry towers are good only if you are right next to enemy territory, to fight over the border and important resources there.

 Don't start mining anything until the end of age I. You don't need it.